Floyd Rose Tremolos for Left Hand Guitars: OEM Producers

 The company has its own patents for guitar tuners and locking tuners.

 NOTE: The original Ping Well website (www.ping-well.com) was shut down around 2020.
-They now have a new website and a new logo.
-Their most recent parts catalog from their old website was from 2015.
-They no longer advertise tremolo systems on their current website.
-Ping Well’s business remains healthy as an exporter and manufacturer of tuners and other generic hardware, supplying companies like C.F.
-Martin & Co., but without prominent licensing partnerships or major IP-associated products in the post-2015 era.
+They now have a new website and logo.
+The latest parts catalog from their old site was from 2015.
+They no longer advertise Floyd Rose tremolo systems on their current website.
+Ping Well continues to operate as an exporter and manufacturer of tuners and other generic hardware, supplying companies like C.F.
+Martin & Co., but without significant licensing partnerships or major IP-related products since 2015.
+In the 2020s, the company was involved with Floyd Rose in the manufacturing of Titanium Floyd Rose products.

 Jackson JT-6